 I am Tim, also known as Van-Tramp.
 I have been full-timing in my van since December 2011.
-I do what I do out of the joy of traveling – adventuring as it is – around the country.
+I do what I do out of the joy of traveling – adventuring – around the country.
 In 2010 I drove nearly 17,000 miles around the West, visiting 15 National Parks and other attractions.
 Another 13,000 miles logged in 2011 and it was then that I began venturing into ‘boondocking‘ which has really captured me.
 2012 brought on another 14,000 miles of travel and my first full year of full-time van living.
 2013 came and went with many more travels.
 My 2014 travels included 8 months of urban camping with only a few short periods of adventures on either side.
 My 2015 travels including meeting and falling in love with Kerri and traveling as a couple to Alaska.
 2016 started with my first road trip into Baja, and a lot more.
 2017 was all about going East of the Rocky Mountains for my first time.

 What got you started living in a van?
 In late 2009 I decided to stop smoking (for no other reason than it was going to bust my budget that month).
 To distract myself during the first few days I took my Datsun up to Yellowstone – my first time ever being there – and camped the weekend all by myself.
 That’s what’s sparked the need to get out and travel.
 The Big Blue Van came after a bunch of research between getting a van or a full-sized RV.
 The van was going to suit me best to keep traveling and since I was going to be doing this on my own, there was no need for a large vehicle.
 I wanted to see all the national parks so mobility (and MPG) was a priority over luxury.

 How do you earn money?
 Do you have a job?
 I am co-owner of an online business that I co-created in 2005.
 My work consists of a server maintenance and customer support a few hours each day.
 While it may not pay as well as I’d like, I’ve yet to lay myself off.
+UPDATE: In 2017 I finally laid myself off after 10-years and am now creating indie-software.

 Aren’t you afraid out there all on your own?
 The camping I do in rural and wild areas comes with some inherent risks, but nothing compared to living in a metro area.
 Statistically, I am in much greater danger living in a city among other humans.
 My risks out in the wild are limited to twisting ankle while hiking or rattle snakes, bears, and mountain lions.
 No, I’m not afraid.